Rxbrooks15/Rxbrooks15/README.md

 ## print("HELLO WORLD") 👋
 Mind & Body: https://www.instagram.com/rxbrooks/
-- 🔭 I’m currently working on a revolutionary start up, Ori(go).
+- 🔭 I’m currently working on a revolutionary startup, Ori(go): If life gives you paper, make an airplane and take off- https://www.instagram.com/p/DH14MXtplKl/
-- 🌱 I’m currently learning Azure, Databricks, reinforcement learning, Apache Spark, and Data Engineering
+- 🌱 I’m currently learning Azure, Databricks, reinforcement learning, Apache Spark, SQL, Neural Networks, and Data Engineering & Data Mining
-- 👯 I’m looking to collaborate on cryptocurrency, origami, chess, Ori(go) and other offered data projects
+- 👯 I’m looking to collaborate on cryptocurrency, gym goals, origami, chess, Ori(go), Go/ Baduk and other offered data projects
-- 🤔 I’m looking for a Co-founder for Ori(go)
+- 🤔 I’m looking for a Co-founder for Ori(go) & The Creased Cosmos (reference to https://www.linkedin.com/company/104403007/admin/inbox/thread/2-NmQ3ZWMxOTEtNDYxYi00YjFjLTgyOGQtNGYxODFiOWYxMzQ1XzAxMA==/)
+- **The global Origami Market size was valued at USD 0.25 Billion in 2024 and is projected to expand at a compound annual growth rate (CAGR) of 6.5%**
-- Ori(go) is a social media platform designed to reduce the barrier of entry for learning origami.
-By integrating characters, challenges, rewards, and progress tracking, the app incentivizes users to fold, collect, and trade digital origami.
+- **Ori(go) is the new Pokemon GO Killer** and is described as a social media platform/ digital repository designed to reduce the barrier of entry for learning origami and paper folding.
+By integrating characters, challenges, rewards, and progress tracking, the app incentivizes users to fold, collect, and trade 3d digital crypto based on a convolutional neural network and a system of gami (origami value based on Black Sholes modeling).
 - 💬 Ask me about my hobbies
 - 📫 How to reach me: 8326075324
 - 😄 Pronouns: He/Him